5 single-use plastic items that will be banned in NSW this year

-From Wednesday 1 June, NSW Government legislation bans certain single-use plastic items.
+In June, NSW Government legislation banned lightweight plastic bags.
+More single-use plastics are banned from Tuesday 1 November.
 Businesses will no longer be able to supply these items and customers will no longer be able to receive them, including when buying takeaway food.

 It’s all part of the NSW Government’s plan to phase out single-use plastics and reduce the harmful impact these items have on our environment.

 Instead of seeking out single-use plastic alternatives, like paper or bamboo, let’s say goodbye to single-use items altogether.
-Read on and use our Eliminating single-use toolkit for more ways to do this.
+Read on for more ways to do this.

-Many of us are already in the habit of carrying a reusable bag but lightweight plastic bags will be officially banned across the state from Wednesday 1 June.
+Many of us are already in the habit of carrying a reusable bag but lightweight plastic bags were officially banned across the state from Wednesday 1 June.

-Lightweight bags made from biodegradable plastics, compostable plastics or bio-plastics will also be banned, including those made from Australian certified compostable plastic.
+Lightweight bags made from biodegradable plastics, compostable plastics or bio-plastics are banned, including those made from Australian certified compostable plastic.

 The ban doesn’t apply to barrier bags such as bin liners, nappy bags or dog poop bags, produce and deli bags, or bags used to contain medical waste.